durandaltheta/sthread/README.md

 ## Usage
 ### Simple message passing
 All that is required to send/recv messages between threads is that each thread has a copy of a constructed `st::channel` object.
-Messages can be sent with a call to one of the 4 `st::message::send()` overloads:
+Messages can be sent with a call to `st::message::send()`.
-- `st::channel::send(

-Messages can be received by calling `st::channel::recv()`, but the simplest solution is to make use of `st::channel` iterators in a range-for loop.
+Messages can be received by calling `bool st::channel::recv(st::message& msg)`, but the simplest solution is to make use of `st::channel` iterators in a range-for loop. `st::channel` iterators can also be returned with calls to `st::channel::begin()` and `st::channel::end()`.

 #### Example
 ```